HalimMansour/PIC16F87XA/README.md

-# PIC16F87XA Microcontroller Repository
+# PIC16F87XA Microcontroller

-Welcome to the PIC16F87XA Microcontroller Repository!
 This repository contains various code examples for different modes and peripherals of the PIC16F87XA microcontroller along with their simulation in Proteus software.

 ## Simulation